dimikara/Operationalizing-Machine-Learning/README.md

 ## Overview

-In this project, I used Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
+In this project, I used Azure Machine Learning to configure a cloud-based machine learning production model, deploy it, and consume it.
 After that, I created, published, and consumed a pipeline.
 The whole procedure is explained in this README file and is demonstrated in a screencast video.

 The dataset used can be obtained from [here](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) and contains marketing data about individuals.
 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
-The classification goal is to predict whether the client will subscribe a bank term deposit (column y).
+The classification goal is to predict whether the client will subscribe a bank term deposit.
+The result of the prediction appears in _`column y`_ and it is either _`yes`_ or _`no`_.

 ***
 ## Architectural Diagram